debian-janitor/cen64-qt-debian/README.md

 # apt-get install qt4-qmake g++ libqt4-dev libquazip-dev libqt4-sql-sqlite
 ```

-Then create the Makefile with qmake and build with make:
+Then create the Makefile with qmake and build with make.
+Run the following commands from the directory that contains cen64-qt.pro:

 ```
 $ qmake-qt4